Has your child been asking you for a pair of Heelys shoes? Are you worried that your child might hurt his/her feet by wearing these type of shoes?

 Since this should not be your child’s primary piece of footwear you probably don’t want to invest a lot of money in them.
 There is a particular style named the Bolt which I have fitted before, which is lightweight and one of the most affordable ones among this brand.
 Amazon offers the best price with FREE returns on certain sizes and colors.

 Please remember that is always best to take your child to your local kids’ shoe store to have his/her feet properly measured and the shoes properly fitted.
-If you don’t have a local kids’ shoe store that you trust, below you can find a selection of the best Heelys kids’ shoes:
+If you don’t have a local kids’ shoe store that you trust, below you can find a selection of the best Heelys kids’ shoes.
+Please refresh your browser if you can’t see the recommendations.

 All of these shoe styles fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock Device), in order to allow for growing room.